This post may contain affiliate links. Please read our disclosure policy.

 • Fresh parsley to serve is also optional.
 You may garnish with fresh cilantro too.

-frequently asked questions
+Frequently asked questions

-Why do shrimp get rubbery?
+Why do shrimp turn rubbery?

 Overcooked shrimps always tend to get chewy and rubbery.
 So if your shrimp comes out rubbery then you cooked it too much.
 Shrimp cooks fast and doesn’t need much time to cook.
 It only needs about 2-3 minutes per side.
 As soon as the shrimp curls up and turns pink they are cooked and ready.